GraphDancer: Training LLMs to Explore and Reason over Graphs via Two-Stage Curriculum Post-Training: Limitations

 \section{Limitations}

-Our framework involves several design choices, including the curriculum shape, biased-mixture schedule, and RL hyperparameters.
-Due to the high computational cost of RL fine-tuning, we do not perform an exhaustive sensitivity study over this space, such as varying mixture coefficients, level priors, KL strength, or rollout budgets.
-Pilot runs indicate that auxiliary format rewards and biased-mixture sampling can significantly impact training stability, but a systematic multi-seed ablation with complete learning curves is left to future work.
-Additionally, we adopt the deterministic Graph-CoT tool API; how well the learned policy transfers to substantially different tool interfaces, such as non-deterministic tools, or noisy and incomplete outputs, remains an open question.
+Our framework involves several design choices, including the curriculum shape, biased-mixture schedule, PPO hyperparameters, and DPO preference-pair construction.
+Due to the high computational cost of two-stage post-training, we do not perform an exhaustive sensitivity study over this space, such as varying mixture coefficients, level priors, KL strength, or rollout budgets.
+Pilot runs indicate that auxiliary format rewards, biased-mixture sampling, and preference-pair quality can substantially affect training stability and final performance, but a systematic ablation with complete learning curves is left to future work.

+Additionally, we adopt the deterministic Graph-CoT tool API and the GRBench benchmark, both of which provide clean, well-typed function signatures and exact retrieval.
+Real knowledge graphs do not look like this: schemas change between snapshots, entity mentions are ambiguous, coverage is uneven, and tool calls go through a learned retriever rather than a deterministic lookup.
+We leave the transfer of our policy to such settings as an open question for future work.
+Our evaluation also focuses on factual question answering over the four GRBench unseen domains, which exercise multi-hop traversal and aggregation but do not stress open-ended generation, long-horizon planning beyond the $T_{\max}{=}10$ budget, or interactive multi-turn dialogue.